NhanAZ/pmmp-changelog-viewer/README.md

 2. Use the search functionality to find specific changes across all versions
 3. Filter search results for easier navigation
 4. Use the URL parameters to share specific versions or search results
+5. Click the "Statistics" button to view charts and data analysis

 ## Live Demo